lsst-dm/dmtn-308/index.rst

 The exact size of the nightly data products which will be produced by LSSTCam is undetermined but can be roughly estimated based on the size of ComCam data products.
 Data taking during the ComCam On-Sky Campaign :cite:`SITCOMTN-149` resulted in an average size per visit of approximately 9 MB with 9 active detectors.
 Extrapolating to LSSTCam with 189 detectors results in an estimated single visit size of *189/9 * 9 MB = ~190 MB*.
-Since the survey is expected to produce approximately 1000 visits per night, this would result in a nightly data volume of around 190 GB.
+Since the survey is expected to produce approximately 1000 visits per night, this results in a predicted nightly data volume of around 190 GB.

 These figures are almost certainly underestimated, because ComCam data processing resulted in sparse data products containing many `null` values.
 Actual LSSTCam data products will likely be denser, and this density is expected to increase over time as pipeline algorithms are improved and more columns are filled.
 Additionally, `Solar System Processing <https://dp0-3.lsst.io/data-products-dp0-3/solar-system-processing-pipeline.html>`_ (SSP) was not included in AP pipeline processing runs during ComCam operations, and this would be expected to increase data volumes by an unknown factor.

-..
-In general, updates to the AP pipeline algorithms could have a significant impact on data volumes, making them either higher or lower than estimated, but these are also not accounted for in the above estimates.
+The numbers presented here also represent a significant increase over previously predicted values, such as those used in *DMTN-135* :cite:`DMTN-135`, which estimated a yearly data volume of 24 TB for the APDB.
+(This was before the APDB and PPDB were split apart as separate projects with the PPDB designed to handle user queries of prompt data products.)
+These estimates were derived from *DMTN-113* :cite:`DMTN-113`, but the data schemas and processing algorithms have changed significantly since that time, and the new estimates are based on more recent data and processing runs.

 Query Performance & Latency
 ---------------------------